stanislawbartkowski/javahotel/README.md

 Prerequisites:

-# Java 8
+* Java 8
-# If comparison feature is used DB2 jdbc.jar driver.
+* If comparison feature is used also DB2 JDBC driver.

 1. Clone or download project.